kaneezF/odin-recipes/README.md

 # odin-recipes
-This website consist of index page with few links to recipes Only html and few CS
+This website consist of index page with few links to recipes Only html and few CSS